 Knowing you are vulnerable is the first step towards building a strong business security culture.
 Don't fall into the 50% of companies that fail after a cyber attack.

 In the wake of this attack, several countries announced increased security efforts around their energy infrastructure.
-Norway called for “increased vigilance” and the British Royal Navy said they were keeping a “close eye” on the critical vulnerabilities.
-We are also witnessing organizations across Europe broaden their scope for what’s considered national infrastructure, a move that calls for additional security measures across more assets and services.
+Norway called for “increased vigilance,” The British Royal Navy said they were keeping a “close eye” on the critical vulnerabilities.
+We are also witnessing organizations across Europe broaden their scope for national infrastructure, which calls for additional security measures across more assets and services.

 My answer to this can be summarized in two words: build resilience.

-It’s an answer that’s not meant to be flippant, but rather a statement that gets straight to the point of what organizations must do in preparing a form of "cyber attack survival kit".
-Building resilience is not an overnight task nor is it something that can be outsourced.
-Rather, it is about how you approach security at your core, from the employee culture you create, to how you pick your partners and vendors, to how you design your solutions, to what you think about before every project, every step of the way.
+It’s an answer that’s not meant to be flippant but rather a statement that gets straight to the point of what organizations must do in preparing a form of "cyber attack survival kit."
+Building resilience is not an overnight task nor something that can be outsourced.
+Rather, it is about how you approach security at your core, from the employee culture you create, how you pick your partners and vendors, how you design your solutions, and what you think about before every project, every step of the way.

-It may be easy for me to say this, as a technology leader for a video technology company that eats, sleeps, and breathes security.
-But we didn’t get to this point without dedication, effort, and investment – and employees who are willing to put security first in everything and help our customers do the same.
+As a technology leader for a video technology company that eats, sleeps, and breathes security, it may be easy for me to say this.
+But we didn’t get to this point without dedication, effort, and investment – and employees willing to put security first in everything and help our customers do the same.